 Solo travel is becoming more popular in the tourism industry with a growing number of people choosing to travel the world alone rather than with friends or a partner.
 But how popular is traveling alone?
 And what are some of the top places to visit?

-We’ve looked into some interesting solo travel statistics for 2023, including female solo travel stats, to see how many people are traveling alone, where they go, and how much they spend.
+We’ve carried out a survey and looked into some of the most interesting solo travel statistics for 2024, including female solo travel stats, to see how many people are traveling alone, where they go, and how much they spend.

 Key Statistics